Want to be a Teacher?

 Note: Education is a constantly changing field, and information concerning programs and requirements are subject to change.
 Please go directly to Education Department homepages for the most up to date information and news.

-The Elementary and Early Childhood Education Department is in the process of revising education programs to meet the new certifications as required by the Pennsylvania Department of Education.
-Two programs will be offered.
 The program in Early Childhood (Pre-kindergarten to grade 4) is designed to provide the students with an in depth knowledge of subject matter, appropriate knowledge of pedagogy, and extensive and varied field experiences related to the pre-school to 4th grade child.
 Students who complete the Early Childhood program at Millersville University received a Bachelor of Science in Education degree and may apply for a Pennsylvania Instructional I teaching certificate.
 The certificate allows students to teach children from pre-kindergarten to 4th grade.

 Practicum experiences in local schools are required for both programs as early as the freshman or sophomore year and culminate with a semester-long student teaching assignment in a classroom appropriate for the program.